gangliao/k8s-freeflow/README.md

 ## TO-DO List

-- [x] IP Hunter: Write changed nodes and map(vip, pip) into ETCD periodically
+- [x] IP Hunter: write changed nodes and map(vip, pip) into ETCD periodically
 - [x] IP Hunter's Docker Image

 - [x] ffrouter update HOST_LIST and vip_map via RESTful API of ETCD's Watch mode periodically.
 The Watch API provides an event-based interface for asynchronously monitoring changes to keys.
 An etcd3 watch waits for changes to keys by continuously watching from a given revision, either current or historical, and streams key updates back to the client. https://coreos.com/etcd/docs/latest/learning/api.html